Twitter co-founder selling shares, like everybody else

-The Twitter co-founder and board member said in a post on Thursday he had filed paperwork with the Securities and Exchange Commission to sell shares on a regular schedule.
-The plan took effect on Monday.
+The Twitter co-founder and board member said in a post Thursday that he'd filed paperwork with the Securities and Exchange Commission to sell shares on a regular schedule.
+The plan took effect Monday.

-Williams indicated he was selling the shares so that he could invest in other companies.
+Williams indicated he was selling the shares so he could invest in other companies.

 "Here's the short story: I like to invest a lot in things I care about," he wrote.
 "For example, I'm the largest LP at Obvious Ventures, which is now on its second fund and has invested in over 35 world-positive companies."